haojerhh/Physics-Solver/README.md

 # Physics-Solver
-A project made by me (Sorry if it's bad coded)
+A project made by me

-To Do :
-- Add more Topics
-- Add more Equations
-- Finish Undone Equations